The California Science Center in Los Angeles, CA, is host to Angkor: The Lost Empire of Cambodia exhibition from 16 February 2022, through 5...

-min Read11 July 2018
+min Read11 November 2021

 The tightly packed crosses in beautiful symmetry fade into the distance, each one representing a life lost.
 In a nearby display case, memorials made out of relics from the battlefield are a stark reminder of the personal tragedy.
-A bullet with a framed photograph of young German soldier welded to the base, a French grave marker that a family member placed on a cross tell their own story of loss and the desire to remember.
+A bullet with a framed photograph of a young German soldier welded to the base, a French grave marker that a family member placed on a cross tell their own story of loss and the desire to remember.
 These images contrast with the paintings of the battlefield graveyards by William Orpen and Paul Segeith.
-While Segeith employs the muddy palette reminiscent of the reality of the battle-scarred landscape, Orpen bleaches his scene out in the bright sun, with colours so garish that they make you want to look away.
+While Segeith employs the muddy palette reminiscent of the reality of the battle-scarred landscape, Orpen bleaches his scene out in the bright sun, with colors so garish that they make you want to look away.

-This is where the German artists, Otto Dix, Conrad Felixmüller, George Grosz and Heinrich Hoerle amongst others, come into their own.
+This is where the German artists, Otto Dix, Conrad Felixmüller, George Grosz, and Heinrich Hoerle amongst others, come into their own.
 For these pieces, the artists did not disguise with metaphor and symbolism, in fact, at times you feel you have to look away.
 Veterans blinded, with amputated limbs and those driven mad by their experience are put in front of us as a reminder of what we owed, and what was not given in return.

-The exhibition ends with a series of paintings that bring us into the modern age, with technology being at the forefront.
+The exhibition ended with a series of paintings that bring us into the modern age, with technology being at the forefront.
 Oscar Nerlinger’s wonderful Radio Tower and Elevated Railway and CRW Nevinson’s The Soul of the Soulless City, laying out how a new world was forming from the chaos of war.